quarkiverse/quarkus-openapi-generator/README.md

 Note that these configuration properties are maps where the keys are OAS data types and the values are Java types.

 It's also possible to only use a type mapping with a fully qualified name, for instance `quarkus.openapi-generator.codegen.spec.my_spec_yml.type-mappings.File=java.io.InputStream`.
 For more information and a list of all types see the OpenAPI generator documentation on [Type Mappings and Import Mappings](https://openapi-generator.tech/docs/usage/#type-mappings-and-import-mappings).
 (Note that you won't be able to change all types as some are hardcoded in the generator, e.g. the OAS type DateTime.)

+See the module [type-mapping](integration-tests/type-mapping) for an example of how to use this feature.

 ## Known Limitations